ernestojballon/electronSqlLiteCipher/readme.md

 Run for the first time

-> npm install
+> npm install // Execute this inside /electron folder as well

-> npm run start-electron
+> npm run start-electron // only on root project

 Run if you did any change in ionic angular side and/or electron